outcoldman/docker-splunk-cluster/README.md

 - [ ] Send consul logs to Splunk
 - [ ] ssh-lb does not reload configuration, combine consule-template with haproxy when 1.6 will come out
 - [ ] Check if there are better way to configure SSO (including trustedIP)
+- [ ] On SHC we should log IP addresses with "tools.proxy.on = True"
+- [ ] Use consul http checks for web and mgmt ports
+- [ ] Collecting logs from consul server

 ## Bootstrap a captain example